How can I report that my student has tested positive or been exposed to Covid-19?

 Can my student test out of isolation?

-No. A student who has tested positive is considered infectious for 10 days and must isolate at home for the full 10 days.
-There is no option to test out of isolation, even if you are feeling better, or have a negative test before the end of the 10 day isolation period.
+No. A student who has tested positive is considered infectious for 5 days from their symptom onset date and must isolate at home for the full 5 days.
+There is no option to test out of isolation, even if you are feeling better, or have a negative test before the end of the 5-day isolation period.
+If the

 Does my student’s school require a negative test in order for them to return to school after isolation or a home quarantine?

 No. A negative test is not required to return to school after a student has tested positive or been exposed to Covid-19.
-Students with a positive test result are required to isolate at home for the full 10 days.
-They may return to school if they have been symptom-free for at least 24 hours without any fever reducing medication.
+Students with a positive test result are required to isolate at home for the full 5 days.
+They may return to school with a mask if they have been symptom-free for at least 24 hours

 Where can I take my student to get tested for Covid-19?